arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 Unlike in simulations, outbreak preparation and response scenarios often impose additional constraints, such as the financial resources available.
 Explicitly incorporating the effects of these constraints may limit the space of attainable alert performance, potentially disproportionately for particular diagnostic tests or background noise magnitudes.
-The work in Chapter 5, in particular, highlighted that not all outbreak detection scenarios are equally robust: the 'mean' EWS metric provided slightly suboptimal alert performance under most scenarios, relative to the autocovariance and variance, but was more resilient to higher levels of dynamical noise given the use of moderately accurate RDTs.
+The work in @ews, in particular, highlighted that not all outbreak detection scenarios are equally robust: the 'mean' EWS metric provided slightly suboptimal alert performance under most scenarios, relative to the autocovariance and variance, but was more resilient to higher levels of dynamical noise given the use of moderately accurate RDTs.
 The analysis approach detailed here provides a mechanism to compare these constraints to find zones of acceptable performance.

 In the future, efforts should be made to formally integrate the design and implementation of outbreak surveillance and early warning systems into partially observed Markov decision process (POMPD) models.